Heating Controls - Five Money-Saving Tips

 1. Update your boiler and heating controls

-Old boilers can cost more to run than new ones – but given that buying a new boiler can cost up to £5,000, replacing it is not always cost effective.
-Visit our to guide to boiler energy efficiency to work out whether you should update yours.
+Old boilers can cost more to run than new ones – but given that buying a new boiler and having it installed can cost up to £4,000, replacing it is not always cost effective.
+Visit our guide to the cost of installing a boiler to work out how much it would cost you.

 If you decide that replacing your boiler would be too pricey but your heating controls are old, just replace those – newer heating controls are much more accurate.
-You could save £80 to £165 a year in a typical home by installing a room thermostat and thermostatic radiator valves, according to the Energy Saving Trust.
+You could save £75 to £155 a year in a typical home by installing a room thermostat and thermostatic radiator valves and using them correctly, according to the Energy Saving Trust.

 Types of heating controls

 The type of heating control you need depends on the type of heating system you have.
-Take a look at our guide to boiler and heating controls for more information – but these are the five general types:
+But these are the five general types: